alexanderross/Winston/README.md

 ### Using

-So after you've installed, there's this smug fucking raccoon in your extensions bar.
-When you're at a place where your integration test should start, click him.
+So after you've installed, there's this smug fucking squirrel in your extensions bar.
+If you're using an unpacked dir (dev), it's just a puzzle piece.
+When you're at a place where your integration test should start, click that shit.

-At this point, the bar shows up wherever the options depict it (default bottom right) Time doesn't grow on trees - It grows in them.
-I'll write the rest of this out when I have time.
+At this point, the bar shows up wherever the options depict it (default bottom right).